niklaas/lightline-gitdiff/README.md

 contains uncommitted changes to the repository or not.

 So, this little plugin was born.
-I myself use [itchyny/lightline.vim][lightline] to configure the statusline of vim easily. .
-This is where the name of the plugin comes from.
+I myself use [itchyny/lightline.vim][lightline] to configure the statusline of vim easily, so this is where the name of the plugin comes from.
 In addition, I embrace lightlines's philosophy to provide a lightweight and stable, yet configurable plugin that "just works".
-In addition, you can also integrate the plugin with vim's vanilla `statusline` because it generates nothing more than a string.
+However, you can also integrate the plugin with vim's vanilla `statusline`.

-By default the plugin shows an indicator such as the following:
+By default the plugin shows indicators such as the following:

 ```
 A: 4 D: 6 M: 2
 ```

-which indicates that, in comparison to the git index, the current buffer contains 12 uncommitted changes: four lines were deleted, six lines were added and two lines only modified.
+This says that, in comparison to the git index, the current buffer contains 12 uncommitted changes: four lines were deleted, six lines were added and two lines only modified.
 If there are no uncommitted changes, nothing is shown to reduce distraction.

 You can see the plugin in action in my statusline/lightline: